Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Application:

-- Medical imaging devices (such as ultrasound or MRI) have built-in NFC chips that store:
+- Medical imaging devices (such as ultrasound or MRI scanners) have integrated NFC chips that store:

 or Certificates of compliance